yihao03/tp/docs/DeveloperGuide.md

 #### Implementation

-The remove-from-class feature provides the inverse operation of the join command, allowing removal of students and tutors from classes.
+The remove-from-class feature provides the opposite operation of the join command, allowing removal of students and tutors from classes.

 **Key Components**
 - `UnjoinClassCommand` - Handles removal logic